Moving to Net Zero

 Scope 2 refers to indirect greenhouse gas emissions from the consumption of purchased electricity, heat or steam.

 Mashing and distillation are heat-intensive processes, using up a lot of energy.
 The heat is used to produce steam, which is currently generated in boilers by combusting fuel.
 Some distilleries use natural gas to generate the heat, but those that are not connected to the gas grid use alternatives.
 For example, on the Scottish islands they use oil-fired boilers to provide most of the heat.
 Some distillers have transitioned from fuel oil to lower carbon intensive fuels such as LPG or CNG on their pathway to net zero.
+Others have moved directly from fuel oil to biomass.

 Significant investments have already been made in renewable heat using existing technology, but we need to do more.
 To reach Net Zero we will also need to use technologies that are still unproven for industrial heat, such as hydrogen at scale and high temperature heat pumps.